aakashrsethi/donation/README.md

 **Online Donation Management System Website**

+# Project Members :-

+- Aakash Sethi, Rajesh Kommireddi and Vaibhavi Ganjale

+# Contrubtions of members:-
+- Aakash Sethi Created the web app by using the following language, HTML, CSS and JS.

+- Aakash Sethi, Rajesh Kommireddi and Vaibhavi Ganjale deployed the project in azure by using it's service that is app service, api management and language studio in that we created a chat bot.

 # Problem Statement :
 In today's digitally interconnected world, the lack of a streamlined and secure online donation management system poses a significant challenge for charitable organizations and websites dedicated to promoting affordable eateries.
 Existing solutions often suffer from cumbersome processes, security vulnerabilities, and a lack of integration with essential services.
 The absence of a robust system hinders the ability to efficiently process and track donations, resulting in potential financial loss, data breaches, and a suboptimal user experience.
 This project aims to address these challenges by implementing an innovative online donation management system, seamlessly integrated with Azure Services, ensuring a secure, user-friendly, and transparent process for donors, while supporting the mission of promoting affordable dining options.